MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/azure-arc/azure-arc-azure-site-recovery-for-windows-server.md

 ### Configure Azure Site Recovery

-To configure Azure Site Recovery (ASR), the ASR agent needs to be installed on your device.
+To configure Azure Site Recovery, the Azure Site Recovery agent needs to be installed on your device.
 To prepare the infrastructure, creating or using a vault, a Hyper-V site, and a replication policy is required.
-Once these items are in place, the ASR agent is installed and associates the replication policy with the cluster node.
+Once these items are in place, the Azure Site Recovery agent is installed and associates the replication policy with the cluster node.
 To set disaster recovery in your environment, perform the following steps:

 1. Navigate to the [Azure portal](https://portal.azure.com/), then select your Windows server Arc-enabled device.